HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 be run and/or incompatible (Android-Gradle vs Java-Gradle projects).
 These messages may be eliminated by not using the Android plugin.
 If this is not possible, the error messages can be ignored.*

+- *Note 3: There is a bug in most 2018.x versions where the Gradle task will not actually be run when using the "Build" menu commands.
+Instead a JetBrains compile task will be run with its output placed in a different place (and it will likely not succeed).
+However, that will not be used when the "Run" menu commands are used unless you are NOT delegating the build/run commands.
+When you start a run or debug session using the Gradle tasks (e.g. "Run->Debug RunIde"), Gradle will build and run the appropriate target in its own output directories.

 The Gradle Project panel might be a bit overwhelming for those who are not used to Gradle.
 There are 4 Gradle tasks that you will probably use frequently and that is worth mentioning all these tasks  can be found under project root (intellij-haxe):